They all recently started their web development careers with our Web Developer Boot Camp!

 She decided web development would be a good fit because of the flexibility that goes along with it.
 She could continue to play a big part in her three children's lives, while being able to apply herself to a fun, meaningful career.

 As a middle school math teacher, Abhi noticed that his students were particularly engaged whenever he incorporated games into his lessons.
 With that in mind, he decided to pursue web development in hopes of becoming an educational game developer and designer.
 “Instead of shunning technology from schools, I believe we can utilize technology to enhance the collective academic mastery of our nation's students,” Abhi wrote in his site’s bio.
 It comes as no surprise that Abhi’s portfolio site already features a math game designed to teach the multiplier effect.
 His site also features a responsive page about The Matrix, a blog, and additional work he has done outside of class.

-Ready to get started?
-Click below to learn more about our upcoming 15-week Web Developer Boot Camp.
+Click below to learn more about our online training options.

 Interested in web development training for your employees?

 Tell us more about your training needs here.